-Wherever used in these rules and regulations the following terms shall be construed to mean:
+Wherever used in these Regulations the following terms shall be construed to mean:

-- 1.1 "Act" refers to Chapter 23-4.1 of the General Laws of Rhode Island, as amended, entitled "Emergency Medical Transportation Services." - 1.2 "Advanced life support (ALS)" means a level of prehospital emergency care that includes basic life support functions plus administration of specific medications, drugs, and solutions, use of certain adjunctive medical devices, and other techniques and procedures as authorized by the Department. - 1.2.1 "Advanced life support limited" means a level of prehospital emergency care that includes basic life support functions plus administration of specific medications, drugs, and solutions, use of certain adjunctive medical devices, and other techniques and procedures as authorized by the Department.
-Such practice requires providing ALS coverage/staffing a minimum of 40 hours/week and/or a minimum of 25% of the total annual runs incurred by a rescue service. - 1.3 "Advanced emergency medical technician" pursuant to section 23-17.6-2 of the General Laws of Rhode Island, as amended entitled "Mobile Intensive Care Unit Program" means personnel who have been specially trained in emergency cardiac and non-cardiac care in an advanced emergency medical technician course approved by the Department and shall be equivalent to EMT-C or EMT-P as defined 1.10.3 and 1.10.4 herein. - 1.4 "Air medical personnel" means the Rhode Island licensed health care personnel delivering patient care as part of an air medical service. - 1.5 "Air medical service" means a licensed EMS provider that provides air transportation to patients requiring emergency treatment and/or transportation of persons who are sick, injured, wounded, or otherwise incapacitated or helpless. - 1.6 "Air medical team" means the pilot(s) and health care personnel who are delivering patient care as part of air medical transport services. - 1.7 "Ambulance" means any publicly or privately owned vehicle, specifically intended, designed, constructed or modified, and equipped to be used for, and maintained or operated for, the emergency treatment and/or transportation of persons who are sick, injured, wounded, or otherwise incapacitated or helpless. - 1.8 "Ambulance Service Advisory Board" (ASAB) hereinafter referred to as the board, is the board appointed and functioning pursuant to the provisions of sections 23-4.1-2 and 23-4.1-3 of the Act. - 1.9 "Approved course" means a course of instruction for the training of EMTs the content of which meets the national curriculum guidelines of the U.S. Department of Transportation or other such training standards or guidelines as approved by the Department and which shall
+- 1.1 "Act" refers to RIGL Chapter 23-4.1 entitled "Emergency Medical Transportation Services." - 1.2 "Advanced life support (ALS)" means a level of prehospital emergency care that includes basic life support functions plus administration of specific medications, drugs, and solutions, use of certain adjunctive medical devices, and other techniques and procedures as authorized by the Department. - 1.2.1 "Advanced life support limited" means a level of prehospital emergency care that includes basic life support functions plus administration of specific medications, drugs, and solutions, use of certain adjunctive medical devices, and other techniques and procedures as authorized by the Department.
+Such practice requires providing ALS coverage/staffing a minimum of forty (40) hours/week and/or a minimum of twenty-five percent (25%) of the total annual runs incurred by a rescue service. - 1.3 "Advanced emergency medical technician" pursuant to RIGL §23-17.6-2 entitled "Mobile Intensive Care Unit Program" means personnel who have been specially trained in emergency cardiac and non-cardiac care in an advanced emergency medical technician course approved by the Department and shall be equivalent to EMT-C or EMT-P as defined in §1.10.3 and §1.10.4 of these Regulations. - 1.4 "Air medical personnel" means the Rhode Island licensed health care personnel delivering patient care as part of an air medical service. - 1.5 "Air medical service" means a licensed EMS provider that provides air transportation to patients requiring emergency treatment and/or transportation of persons who are sick, injured, wounded, or otherwise incapacitated or helpless. - 1.6 "Air medical team" means the pilot(s) and health care personnel who are delivering patient care as part of air medical transport services. - 1.7 "Ambulance" means any publicly or privately owned vehicle, specifically intended, designed, constructed or modified, and equipped to be used for, and maintained or operated for, the emergency treatment and/or transportation of persons who are sick, injured, wounded, or otherwise incapacitated or helpless. - 1.8 "Ambulance Service Advisory Board" (ASAB) hereinafter referred to as the board, is the board appointed and functioning pursuant to the provisions of §23-4.1-2 and §23-4.1-3 of the Act. - 1.9 "Approved course" means a course of instruction for the training of EMTs the content of which meets the national curriculum guidelines of the U.S. Department of Transportation or other such training standards or guidelines as approved by the Department and which shall